bunnielovekins/mongoTest/README.md

 '/sensors/num'
 Returns number of sensors as plain text only
-{Also if message body contains an ip will register that ip as watching the sensor returned}
+{Also if message body contains an ip will register that ip as watching the sensor returned for UDP purposes}

 '/{id}' {id is the number of an existing sensor}
 Returns value of sensor as plain text only